 To account for state funding used in street improvement of the Township.
+The Township did not budget this fund during 2019 as no cash activity occurred during the year.

 TIF Reserve

 To account for funds held as restricted cash per the tax increment financing agreements.